Class Rank Reporting Explained: What It Means on Common App

 What is a Good Class Rank for Ivy League Universities?

-Ivy League universities also evaluate an applicant’s overall profile, including standardized test scores, extracurricular activities, letters of recommendation, essays, and personal achievements.
+Ivy League universities practice holistic admissions, meaning they evaluate the entire application, from standardized test scores, extracurricular activities & achievements, letters of recommendation, essays, and personal achievements.
+It’s important to focus on building an all-around stand-out profile.

 What if Your School Doesn’t Rank?